 MAINTAINING THE WAX

-The main thing here you want is to make the waxed surface tackier.
-Best way doing so is using the wax-comb.
-You could either make criss-cross, round or diagonal patterns when scraping to loosen up the old bumpy patches of wax.
+You could either make criss-cross, round or diagonal patterns when scraping the board in order to loosen up the old bumpy patches of wax.
 Bumps are like dreadlocks, if you keep on waxing the board without using the comb- you will see “Rastafarian” bumps on your board pretty soon.

-- Try not to leave your board inside the bag on a hot day.
-Or store it under the hot roof or right under the garage door.
-I’ve done it, and believe me – getting the once melted and then hardened wax off from inside the board bag is quite a challenge!
+- Try not to leave your board inside the un-ventilated board bag on a hot day OR store the board under a hot roof or garage door.

 - Clean the bottom of the board to maximize its glide!